jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 <br>

-### iii.
-Time-Domain Simulation Algorithm
+### Time-Domain Simulation Algorithm

-The feature of this algorithm is that when network separation or a discrete event occurs, each sub-network or varied DAE are calculated in recursive in a **parallel** manner.
+The description of Time-Domain Simulation Algorithm implemented in COSMIC and a corresponding flowchart are as follows.

-A description of the algorithm and a corresponding flowchart are as follows.
+The feature of this algorithm that we need to focus is that when network separation occurs, each subnetwork is computed **independently** in a **recursive** manner.

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/Algorithm.png" width="555" />